 If you’re determined to eat healthier in your life, you’re likely going to be spending a lot more of your time at home cooking your own meals.
 However, every meal you eat for the rest of your life can’t just be made and enjoyed at home.
-Because of this, it’s important for you to know how to keep to your healthy lifestyle, even if you’re eating at someone else’s home or enjoying a meal at a restaurant, or going to a cafe warrnambool eatery and having a coffee date (with cake).
+Because of this, it’s important for you to know how to keep to your healthy lifestyle, even if you’re eating at someone else’s home, enjoying a meal at a restaurant, or going to a cafe warrnambool eatery and having a coffee date (with cake).

 To help you learn how this can be done, whether you’re just trying to improve your overall health or needing to stick to a certain diet for medical reasons, here are three tips for eating healthy when going out.